hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 # Feature Roadmap

-- Support for multiple enclaves and correspondingly richer endorsement policies, performance improvements and fairness/progress guarantees.
+- Support for multiple enclaves and correspondingly richer (enclave) endorsement policies, performance improvements and fairness/progress guarantees.

 - Design and implementation of the [Rollback-Protection Extension](#rollback-protection-extension).